seeminglee/smlcandy/README.md

     <dd>Name of the virtualenv project I am currently working on.
 If you don't use virtualenv, just remove the relevant bits.</dd>

     <dt>[git:master+?]</dt>
     <dd>Status of the git repo.
-Tis is made possible by using Armin Ronacher (mitsuhiko)'s excellent vcprompt https://bitbucket.org/mitsuhiko/vcprompt.</dd>
+Tihs is made possible by using Armin Ronacher (mitsuhiko)'s excellent vcprompt https://bitbucket.org/mitsuhiko/vcprompt.</dd>

     <dt>Wed Mar 14 03:33:15</dt>
-    <dd>It's the date.
+    <dd>The date, obviously.
 I use this because often I have no idea when I last typed that something inside the Terminal.
 Was is an hour ago, a day ago or a month ago?
 On my Mac and especially when I'm inside Linux, the OS runs for so long that it is easier for me to tell when something was run.</dd>

     <dt>~/lib/python/scipy-1.0dev/</dt>
     <dd>The current folder aka $PWD.
 It's good to know where you are.
 I separate this out onto its own line because it gets unwieldingly long.</dd>